-- 4.1 The facility shall prepare and implement a CAPA plan where applicable upon receiving the final inspection report. - 4.2 The CAPA plan and evidence for its implementation shall be prepared based on quality risk management principles and submitted to the Authority within 90 calendar days from the date of the inspection report cover letter. - 4.3 If the company fails to submit a CAPA report within the prescribed period without any request for an extension, the facility shall be considered to be non-compliant. - 4.4 The CAPA report shall indicate root cause analysis, corrections, corrective actions and preventive actions, timelines and evidence for implementation for each non-compliance observation as per the format provided in Annex III of these guidelines.
+- 4.1 The facility shall prepare and implement CAPA plan where applicable upon receiving the final inspection report.
+The CAPA plan and evidences for its implementation shall be prepared based on quality risk management principles and submitted to the Authority within the timelines stipulated under Annex II of this Guideline. - 4.2 If the company fails to submit CAPA plan or implementation report within the prescribed period without any request for extension, the facility shall be considered to be non-compliant. - 4.3 The CAPA plan and implementation report shall indicate root cause analysis, corrections, corrective actions and preventive actions, timelines and evidences for implementation as applicable for each non-compliance observation as per format provided in the Annex III of these guidelines. - 4.4 Manufacturers shall be allowed a maximum of two rounds to submit CAPA responses within the timelines indicated under Annex II.
+If the assessment of the second CAPA response is still non-satisfactory, the facility will be required to be re-inspected.